bschug/rice-and-potato/_posts/2020-05-19-Honey_Mustard_Salad.md

  - You may need to run some hot water over the measuring cup - if the honey is too cold, it won't mix well.
  - The water you used for the eggs might be useful for that.
  - You can substitute the corn oil with any neutral oil, e.g. canola oil.
+ - For a vegetarian alternative, just leave out the bacon and chicken or replace them with a plant based alternative.